ENEROFoundry/ENEROFoundry/docs/principles/1_open.md

 `<dcterms:license rdf:datatype="&xsd;anyURI">[http://opensource.org/licenses/MIT</dcterms:license](http://opensource.org/licenses/MIT%3c/dcterms:license)>`

 ### Ontology re-use:
-Any ontology re-using individual terms from another ontology should
+Any ontology reusing individual terms from another ontology should
 -	re-use the original terms IRI and
 -	use an `IAO:imported from` annotation http://purl.obolibrary.org/obo/IAO_0000412 on each imported term
 -	to link back to the group (i.e. ontology) maintaining it, where more information would be available about the license include any annotations for term or definition editors from the original ontology